Setting Up Postal as an SMTP Server

 timedatectl set-timezone Europe/Berlin

-When configuring your hostname, note that a typical hostname consists of two parts: the server name and the domain name.
-Since we’re setting up an SMTP server, a recommended format for the hostname would be:
+A typical hostname consists of two parts: the server name and the domain name.
+Since we’re building an SMTP server, a clear and descriptive hostname helps other mail servers recognize your server’s role.

 as the server name is a good practice, as it clearly indicates to other mail servers that this server is handling SMTP functions.